JonEilers/analyticalgenomics.org/_pages/home.md

 header:
   overlay_image: /assets/images/home/cuke1.jpg

-excerpt: "This website is intended to offer a gentle introduction to genome bioinformatics with [Sea Cucumbers](/seacuke/) as the model organism."
+excerpt: "This website is intended to offer a gentle introduction to genome bioinformatics with [Sea Cucumbers](/seacuke/) as the model organism and a place for me to share my thoughts on current genomics research."

 feature_row: